Bug #16098

 of moved objects.
 This was found by running

-env RUBY_ISEQ_DUMP_DEBUG=to_binary make test-all
+env RUBY_ISEQ_DUMP_DEBUG=to_binary make test-all, which sets

 orignal_iseq then runs the compaction tests and the tracepoint tests.